 Although the federal government protects the wage rights of workers of all genders, there are groups and organizations that claim women are still marginalized in the workplace and that currently, women on average make $0.80 for every $1.00 a man earns for the same amount of work in the same position.

 Being paid equally for the work that you perform is your legal right.
 The law states that all workers must be paid the same rate of wage if the work is of equal value and the job classifications are similar to each other.
 There are no exceptions to this universal law in America.

 If you feel that the wage that you are receiving for the work you have put in does not accurately reflect the labor that you perform or that you have become a victim of gender discrimination in the workplace, our California wage and hour lawyers may be able to help you out.
 The best way we can help you is if you set up a free consultation with us.
 We will sit down with you and discuss the facts of your case.
 If your case qualifies you for compensation, we will fight relentlessly to ensure justice is served.

 You need to have evidence of wrongdoing and willful disregard for the law to have a good wage and hour case against an employee.

 If you contact one of our wage and hour attorneys, they will help you accumulate all the evidence you need, and the sooner you start, the more you will likely be able to collect.
 Wage and Hour victims can be compensated for missing breaks, being classified incorrectly as exempt, not being paid according to the law, and for not being provided with accurate pay stubs.

-One of our clients who worked for a payday loan company received a settlement of 2 million dollars for their class of employees.
+One of our clients who worked for a payday loan company received a settlement of 2 million dollars for their class of employees, and that is just one of many settlements that we have secured for our clients.
 Call us today to set up your free case review.